 This article originally appeared on Tim Van Steenburgh’s blog

-Our new Canal bundle is published!
-If you need network policy support in your cluster, try it out:
+If you need network policy support in your cluster, take it for a test drive on AWS with:

 If you’d like to follow along more closely with CDK development, you can do so in the following places: